United States Naval Special Warfare Command: Background

 Today's U.S. Navy special warfare operators trace their origins to various units formed during World War II, including the Scouts and Raiders, Naval Combat Demolition Units, Office of Strategic Services Operational Swimmers, Underwater Demolition Teams, and Motor Torpedo Boat Squadrons.
 In the Vietnam era, the Navy's special units included separate Underwater Demolition Teams (the successors to Navy Combat Demolition Units) and SEAL teams (successors to Scouts and Raiders).
 In 1983, the Underwater Demolition Teams were merged into the SEAL teams.

 A detailed history of Naval Special Warfare, including writings by members who have served in the various NSW units, is available at the National Navy UDT-SEAL Museum website, while the facility itself has an extensive collection of related artifacts on display.

 World War II

 By the time the United States became involved in World War II, Adolf Hitler and the Axis forces had control over a large portion of Europe, Asia and North Africa.
 If the Allied forces were to stand a chance, there would have to be several full-scale landings.
 The U.S. Navy decided that to do the job right required sending in their own.
 They needed men to reconnoiter the landing beaches, take note of obstacles and defenses and ultimately guide the landing forces in.
-Later, during the war, the Army Engineers passed down demolition jobs to the U.S. Navy.
+Later, during the war, the Army Engineers passed demolition jobs to the U.S. Navy.
 They were to clear any obstacles and/or defenses in the nearshore area, beginning a tradition that continues today.